Git-BritHub/Master-Builder/README.md

 Deployed website: https://master-builder-production-40c9.up.railway.app/

 ## User Story
 As a LEGO enthusiast, we wanted to create an app that would allow users to save and collect LEGO sets of their choosing.
 Introducing: masterBuilder -- the ultimate destination for LEGO enthusiasts of all ages!
 With masterBuilder, you can easily explore a vast universe of LEGO sets and pieces, effortlessly discovering the bricks you need to bring your ideas to life.
 Create your own personalized wishlist, dream LEGO collection, and never miss out on the sets you’ve been waiting for.
-At masterbuilder, you can turn your LEGO aspirations into reality one brick at a time.
+At masterBuilder, you can turn your LEGO aspirations into reality one brick at a time.

 ## Table of Contents
 * [Description](#description)